mastern2k3/poseidon/README.md

 # poseidon
-> Extended apis and utilities on top of Nakama's api
+> Opinionated extended apis on top of Nakama's api

 ## Features